maxfolley/css-support/README.md

     SUPPORT.animation
     SUPPORT.transition

-     // Animte usinc css transitions and supply a fallback if (SUPPORT.transition) {
+     // Animate using css transitions and supply a fallback if (SUPPORT.transition) {
       SUPPORT.animate(el, [{
         height: 200,